Adoraor/Data-Engineering-and-Analysis-SQL/README.md

 # Requirements

 ## Data Modeling
-  - Entity Relationship Diagram is included or table schemas provided for all tables (10 points)
+  - Entity Relationship Diagram is included or table schemas provided for all tables

 ## Data Engineering
   - All required columns are defined for each table